mwardle/lambdash.task/README.md

 This function has 3 parameters:

-1. condition: a function that accepts a rejection reason and returns a boolean. if the condition returns true, the transform will be called and the task will resolve.
+1. condition: a function that accepts a rejection reason and returns a boolean.
+If the condition returns true, the transform will be called and the task will resolve.
 2. transform: a function that accepts a rejection reason and returns a value that will be resolved by the task.
 3. task: the task that is being recovered